 The solution, of course, is to put together a strategy for your warehouse layout.
-However, businesses lack in this area especially if they are relying on manual systems.
+However, businesses need to improve in this area especially if relying on manual systems.
 This is because manual systems don’t grant you the level of advanced insight required to make your warehouse management a success, and hence can’t allow you to achieve an optimal warehouse layout.

-For this reason, a disorganised warehouse layout becomes one of the most concerning challenges a business has to actively deal with in order to achieve overall efficiency and complete productivity in warehouse management.
+For this reason, a disorganised warehouse layout becomes one of the most concerning challenges a business has to actively deal with to achieve overall efficiency and productivity in warehouse management.

 One of the ultimate goals of a functioning warehouse is to safely and securely store your inventory.
 To that end, all the inventory management processes including inventory handling and inventory counts need to be done accurately because otherwise, you could end up having to deal with a totally chaotic warehouse environment!

-Your inventory counts must be accurate because having too little or too much inventory has a direct impact on the customer experience you are providing.
+Your inventory counts must be accurate because having too little or too much inventory directly impacts the customer experience you are providing.
 Too little could lead to stock outs and you missing out on orders, whereas too much would lead to an excess inventory crisis that jacks up your costs and causes more problems than you signed up for.

 Not only that, but in order to support seasonal fluctuations, your workforce should also be prepared.
-This is even harder to achieve for business, and we will get into the details of it later but in general, what this means is that there are multiple facets of your business that must be properly streamlined if you plan on getting your warehouse and operations ready for some seasonal success.
+This is even harder to achieve for business, and we will get into the details later.
+In general, what this means is that multiple facets of your business must be properly streamlined if you plan on getting your warehouse and operations ready for some seasonal success.

-And because they don’t know how to deal with seasonal shifts, many businesses end up losing ground during this time and hence, this is one of the primary challenges that you are likely to face during the managing process for your warehouse.
+And because they don’t know how to deal with seasonal shifts, many businesses lose ground during this time, hence, this is one of the primary challenges you are likely to face during the managing process for your warehouse.

 If you don’t have the right mechanisms in place to help you gain control of your order management methods, it means that you are severely lacking in that regard and there is a huge chance that sooner or later, you will end up being overwhelmed with orders you are receiving.
 Because it is an intricate process that involves many other aspects, it truly deserves attention-to-detail.
 Unfortunately, many businesses are unable to provide it with this attention given their existing logistical frameworks, and that is why they don’t achieve the perfect warehouse management processes.

 The smooth functioning of your warehouse is highly dependent on your workforce.
-For optimal results, your labour must be highly optimised and productive, as this is the only way you can actually achieve efficiency and manage your warehouse as well as all your orders seamlessly.
+Your labour must be highly optimised and productive, as this is the only way you can achieve efficiency and manage your warehouse as well as all your orders seamlessly.
 However, achieving an organised and efficient workforce is exactly what is one of the hardest components of warehouse management.

 Think about it: executing warehouse processes all day long can be very tedious.
-It has a repetitive nature, which, when left to human beings, can really impact their productivity negatively and hence, your labour force can appear severely demotivated at times.
+It has a repetitive nature, which, when left to human beings, can =impact their productivity negatively and hence, your labour force can appear severely demotivated at times.